hadoukore/qb-gangs/README.md

-# qb-gangs
+# rs-gangs
-Gangs for QB-Core with Gang Support instead of Jobs, supports infinately scaling gangs.
+Gangs for RS-Core with Gang Support instead of Jobs, supports infinately scaling gangs.
 Super optimised down to 0.01ms with a gang, 0.00ms as a civilian.

 # Features: